Josverl/micropython-stubs/docs/10_intro_stubs.md

 The goal is to publish  and maintain stub packages for all ports of the last 4 published MicroPython versions on PyPi, and provide packages for the pre-release version (MicroPython master branch) as a pre-release.
 Currently the pre-release packages are not (yet) published to PyPi

+See the list of [packages](packages.md) for an overview of the available packages.

 ## Stub Types
 The blow stub types are referenced in the documentation and can be considered half-products that are used to generate the stub packages.